wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Drunken Chorus** · *GREATEST HITS*

-A collection of mis-remembered, botched, and wildly confused moments from an 'illustrious' performance career.<br>*As the hits are introduced, excitement builds.
+A collection of mis-remembered, botched, and wildly confused moments from an 'illustrious' performance career.<br>As the hits are introduced, excitement builds.
 The two performers begin rifling through real & imagined memories.
 There is a dance — a big musical number.
 (Or at least there's meant to be).
 They put on animal masks, switch on the smoke machine, and do a few high kicks.
-The 'Hits' are coming thick & fast…<br>But this glitzy compilation of 'best bits' soon loses its way.
+The hits are coming thick & fast…<br>But this glitzy compilation of 'best bits' soon loses its way.
 Cracks begin to open up, and the performers struggle to conceal what's lurking in the wings.
-As the smoke clears, the familiar shadows of anxiety, burnout, failure, and grief set their sights on centre stage.*
+As the smoke clears, the familiar shadows of anxiety, burnout, failure, and grief set their sights on centre stage.

 Devised & performed by Chris Williams & Sheena Holliday.

-Drunken Chorus was formed in the NW in the late 2000's, to make & tour live performance.
-Their work has since evolved & developed to include running artist support programmes, live events like *DRUNKEN NIGHTS*, and major arts festivals including the Mayor of London's *Liberty Festival*.
-Because of this, they haven't made work of their own in a very long time; *GREATEST HITS* will be their first new performance in over seven years.
+Drunken Chorus was formed in the NW in the late 2000s, to make & tour live performance.
+Their work has evolved & developed since then, to include running artist support programmes, live events like DRUNKEN NIGHTS, and major arts festivals including the Mayor of London's Liberty Festival.
+Because of this, they haven't made work of their own in a very long time. *GREATEST HITS* will be their first new performance in over seven years.

 <a href="https://drunkenchorus.co.uk" target="_blank">drunkenchorus.co.uk</a> · Insta <a href="https://instagram.com/drunken.chorus" target="_blank">@drunken.chorus</a>
 <hr>